khanh-devos/blog_memory/_posts/2024-11-01-Git-and-Github.md

     - git checkout -b newBranch origin/remoteBr : create, then copy a remote branch into a new branch.
 This is useful to do the review code at local.<br><br>

 15. <b>git diff </b>: display the difference between local unstaged changes and the lasted cloned or fetched version.
-    - git diff main origin/main : difference between local main and remote main after fetching.<br><br>
+    - git diff main origin/main : difference between local main and remote main after fetching.<br>

 16. <b>git blame Filename </b>: report which users changed which parts of a file.